Michael Weist

 Michael Gordon Weist III is an American talent manager, producer, actor, and entrepreneur known for his work in managing social media influencers and his involvement in several high-profile digital media projects.
 Weist gained significant attention for organizing TanaCon and for his appearance in the Hulu documentary Jawline, which played at the 2019 Sundance Film Festival.

-Weist is a voting member of The Recording Academy.

-Weist's television and movie work includes guest appearances on Dr. Phil, The Grammy Awards, The Kids Choice Awards, and appearances in Hulu's Jawline, Amazon Prime, and Vice.

-Weist has worked with clients such as Will Ferrell, Kings of Leon, Bryce Hall, Tana Mongeau, Larray, Chris Hansen, and others.
+Weist's television and movie work includes guest appearances on The Grammy Awards, The Kids Choice Awards, Amazon Prime, and Vice.
+Weist has worked with clients such as Kings of Leon, Bryce Hall, Tana Mongeau, Larray, Chris Hansen, and others.

 Early life

 Michael Weist was born in Nashville, Tennessee.
-By the age of 16, Weist was already making a name for himself as a DJ, working with Grammy Award-winning artists like Kings of Leon.
+By the age of 16, he had worked as a DJ for the band Kings of Leon.

 Projects and career

-Good Times Entertainment
+TanaCon

 At 17, Weist founded Good Times Entertainment, a talent management company that worked with digital content creators and influencers.
 The company quickly became known for its innovative approach to managing online personalities.
 Weist also created Good Times TV, a video streaming platform aimed at showcasing content from his managed talent.

-TanaCon

 However, Weist's most notable project under Good Times Entertainment was the organization of TanaCon in 2018, a convention created in collaboration with YouTuber Tana Mongeau as an alternative to VidCon.
 The event, which featured guests like Shane Dawson, Bella Thorne, Casey Neistat, and David Dobrik, was canceled within hours due to overcrowding and safety concerns.
 The fallout from TanaCon was widely covered in the media, and Weist later filed for Chapter 7 bankruptcy and dissolved his company Good Times Entertainment, claiming a loss of $700,000 due to the event.